generic tetromino game

 game.emptyboard

-A board which is completely empty; useful when combined with game.allempty to check if a piece is entirely within the playfield.
+A board which is completely empty; useful when combined with Board:allempty to check if a piece is entirely within the playfield.
 You shouldn't mutate this board; that would be very impolite to the other mods using it.
 Don't be impolite.

 game.emptyboard: Board